-The committee shall choose its chairman from among the independent directors.
+The board of directors shall appoint the committee chairman from among the independent directors.
 The chairman of the committee shall choose his secretary from among its members or may choose to be assisted by an employee of the Company.

 The committee meets as often as it deems necessary and at least once a year.